 Build relationships with others who have influence.
 After getting to understand Bidhi's role, challenges, and what gave her meaning, Riya also made efforts to connect with her immediate colleagues.
 She tried to understand how Bidhi's actions were impacting them and vice versa.
 It helped Riya identify ways in which Bidhi and her close colleagues could support each other.
 Riya also offered help to bridge any gaps that existed.

 Get out of the box/Obtain a heart at peace.
 Everything Riya tried- from 'correct,' to 'teach and communicate,' 'listen and learn,' 'build the relationship,' and 'build relationships with others who have influence’ were behaviors.
-They could come either from a self-focused inward or an others-inclusive outward mindset.
+They could come either from a Self-focused Mindset or an inclusive Impact-focused Mindset.
 The base of the pyramid therefore, is about being out of the box when we are applying all these behaviors.
 Even if all these don’t work, it is still important that we stay out of the box.

 - We need to make more efforts to "help things go right" (i.e., at levels of the pyramid below correction) rather than "dealing with things going wrong."